jorodgrz/GW_Formation_Channels_ML/README.md

 ## Why Multi-Code Matters

 Single-code population synthesis can understate model-systematic uncertainty; comparing COMPAS (rapid, high-volume), COSMIC (alternate rapid recipes), and POSYDON (planned detailed MESA grids) surfaces disagreement as epistemic signal.
-This framework treats simulators as priors, aligns their outputs, and measures mutual information across codes—maintaining physics interpretability rather than acting as a black-box ML pipeline.
+This framework treats simulators as priors, aligns their outputs, and measures mutual information across codes, maintaining physics interpretability rather than acting as a black-box ML pipeline.

 Not a black-box: ML components are constrained by physics, and interpretability is a requirement, not an afterthought.